 University of Alaska Anchorage Disability Support Services

-Disability Support Services (DSS) empowers, supports, and advocates for students who experience disabilities by partnering with the University community in the provision of equal access to all curricular and co-curricular programs, facilities, services, and activities.
-New student checklist and information on DSS eligibility and accomadations.
+Disability Support Services (DSS) empowers, supports, and advocates for students who experience disabilities by partnering with the university community in the provision of equal access to all curricular and co-curricular programs, facilities, services, and activities.
+New student checklist and information on DSS eligibility and accommodations.